dnsimple/dnsimple-support/content/articles/installing-ssl-certificate.markdown

 1. Log into your DNSimple account.
 1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
-1. Scroll down the page until you see the <label>SSL certificates</label> section and click on the relevant certificate.
+1. Select the SSL Certificates tab and click on the relevant certificate.

     ![SSL certificate page link](/files/domain-view-ssl-certificate-link.png)